Trump’s debate guests refused to wear masks, flouting rules

 “Individuals traveling with both candidates, including the candidates themselves, had been tested and tested negative by their respective campaigns,” the statement said.

-The clinic added that it believes there was “low risk of exposure to our guests” during the debate due to safety protocols, which also included social distancing, hand sanitizing and temperature checks.
+The clinic added that it believes there was “low risk of exposure to our guests” during the debate because of safety protocols, which also included social distancing, hand sanitizing and temperature checks.

 The president and his guests at the debate received rapid coronavirus tests on Tuesday, White House officials said.
 Rapid tests differ from the PCR, or polymerase chain reaction, tests that are considered the gold standard for diagnosis of acute coronavirus infection.